Visiting Students Program 2020-2021 Academic Year

 Georgetown University School of Medicine uses the Visiting Student Learning Opportunities (VSLO) for visiting student fourth-year elective applications.
 Electives are offered to 4th-year medical students, students enrolled in U.S. LCME-accredited institutions and osteopathic students.
-For interntaional student inquiries Please contact Dr. Irma Frank the Senior Associate Dean for International program for further information.
-Dr. Frank can be reached at franki@Georgetown.edu.
+For international student inquiries Please contact Dr. Irma Frank, Senior Associate Dean for International Programs for further information.
+Dr. Frank can be reached at firstname.lastname@example.org.

 Please refer to the Policy on Visiting Students (Eligibility & Requirements) prior to applying through VSLO.

 Please do not call to inquire about the status of your application.
 Contacting the Office of Medical Education will not expedite the processing of your application.
 All visiting students will be notified by the Office of Medical Education through VSLO) as to his/her application status.
 If you have specific questions that are not in regards to your application status please direct your inquiries to the Office of Medical Education at email@example.com.